coc0nut/AzerothCore-with-Playerbots-Docker-Setup/README.md

 Edit your wow_client_3.3.5a\Data\enUS\realmlist.wtf and type in the ip address you chose...
 `set realmlist dockerhost_ip`

-**Change dockerhost_ip to the ip that the machine that runs the docker container has.**
+**Change dockerhost_ip to the ip that the machine that runs the docker containers has.**

 To uninstall and start fresh, run `./acore_uninstall.sh`